AdaCore/spark2014/language_design/source/assertcutinv.rst

 ---------------

 For all the pragmas ``Check``, ``Assert``, ``Cut`` and ``Loop_Invariant``, it must be proved that the boolean expression is true.
+This is not required for pragma ``Assume``.
 In addition, the pragmas ``Cut`` and ``Loop_Invariant`` act as a cut point: for any proofs in the remainder of the statement list, *only* the boolean expression is known to be true at that point; all information about modified variables that has been established from the statement list before the cut point is forgotten.
+A boolean expression given by pragma ``Assume`` can be assumed to be true for the remainder of subprogram.

 The pragma ``Loop_Variant`` describes a lexicographic order, which must be proved to decrease after each iteration of the loop.
 This means that it is